StefH/Blazor.DownloadFileFast/README.md

 BlazorDownloadFileFast is the solution to saving files on the client-side, and is perfect for web apps that generates files on the client.

-When using this project in a NET 5.0 Blazor WebAssembly project, there is an additional speed increase.
-Read the blog post mentioned from Gérald Barré in the credits.
+When using this project in a NET 5.0 or 6.0 Blazor WebAssembly project, there is an additional speed increase.
+Read the blog post mentioned from GÃ©rald BarrÃ© in the credits.

 ## Usage